 My name is Cristina, I was born in León, in the North of Spain, 33 years ago.
 I studied Law at University but I’ve never become a lawyer.
 Now, I’m working at the University doing secretary jobs.
 Sometimes I take pictures too but I think I still have much to learn, so I still have not decided to make my hobby a profession.

 How did you start portrait photography?

-How difficult is it to capture a desired picture, how is it possible for you to achieve this magic flavor?
+How difficult is it to capture the desired picture, how is it possible for you to achieve this magic flavor?

 At other times, suddenly, an idea comes into my head.
 Then I have to create the image from scratch.
 If I am photographing children, I just let some props to the kids and they make a beautiful scene to catch.

 I usually also use the self-portrait to create these images that come to my mind when the idea is too specific or is it not about children but the essence of women.

 I have a lot of sources of inspiration: films, songs, books, pics, other photographers, my daughter, my husband, nature… and a mind that thinks very quickly!!!!